HialeahLiam/liam/README.md

 It's a JS framework geared specifically towards static and content-rich sites.

-React is my frontend tool of choice, but I'm a sucker any initiative to keep things stupid simple.
+React is my frontend tool of choice, but I'm a sucker for any initiative to keep things stupid simple.
 My site was the perfect opportunity to play around with Astro.